delatbabel/admin/docs/model-configuration.md

      */
     'controller_handler' => \App\Http\Controllers\MyCustomController::class,

-Normally the controller for a model is DDPro\Admin\Http\Controllers\AdminModelController however with this option you can set the controller to any class that extends that class.
+Normally the controller for a model is Delatbabel\Admin\Http\Controllers\AdminModelController however with this option you can set the controller to any class that extends that class.

 The class contains a few functions that are relevant: